AIHubCentral/docs/README.md

 ## Introduction
 - This is a documentation of various AI tools, mostly <u>[RVC](https://docs.aihub.wtf/essentials/whats-rvc/)</u>-related apps.
 Made by members of [<u>**AI HUB**</u>](https://discord.gg/aihub).

-- <ins>Topics include</ins>: model training, inference, audio isolation, datasets, TensorBoard, & more.
+- <ins>Topics include</ins>: model training, inference, audio-isolation, datasets, TensorBoard, & more.

-- Verified by the experts, either locally or through the cloud.
+- Both locally and through the cloud

+- Verified by experts.

 ## Contributions
 - We appreciate any **feedback**, big or small.
 You can directly **contact us** in <u>[AI Hub](https://discord.gg/aihub)</u>: **@eddycrack864** - **@ailen2091**